 The Guardian and Financial Times cover today’s launch of the Green party’s manifesto.
 The Guardian reports that the manifesto prioritises economic goals in its opening chapter.
 Green leader Caroline Lucas says: “The economy is at the forefront of the campaign because we believe people don’t know us so well for these issues.
 It’s not that we suddenly think the environment is less important.”
 The FT report that “Of all the minor parties hoping to tap into voter disillusion this year, polling analysts believe that the Greens have the most realistic chance of capturing a parliamentary seat.”
 The party is fielding 328 candidates but is targeting Brighton Pavilion, Lewisham Deptford and Norwich South

 The Guardian reports that “Tory defectors claim Conservatives are duping on gay voters”.
 Labour yesterday presented two Tory defectors who said they had abandoned the Conservative party over its stance on gay rights following shadow home secretary Chris Grayling’s assertion that Christian B&B owners should be able to turn away gay couples.
 The Mail also covers the story detailing that “Chris Grayling’s gaffe over gays comes back to bite Tories as Labour unveils defectors”.
 Left Foot Forward broke the story yesterday afternoon.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.